 Participation in this study is voluntary.
 You are under no obligation to provide consent for your information from the assignment to be used for research.
 You are also free to withdraw from this research study at any time without penalty from Texas State University or any other organization.
 Declining to participate in this study will not impact your final grade in this course.

 Please be assured that the names of all participants in this research project will be kept strictly confidential to the extent allowed by law.
-By signing this informed consent form you are indicating that you have read this form and agree to have the information that you provide about yourself and your case development assignment.
+By signing this consent form you are indicating that you have read this form and agree to have the information that you provide about yourself and your case development assignment.
 If you have any questions about this study, please do not hesitate to call Farzan Irani, Ph.D, CCC-SLP (512) 245-6599.
 If you have any questions about your participation in this research, you can also contact Jon Lasser, Chair of the Texas State University Human Subjects Committee, Institutional Review Board at (512- 644-8633- lasser@txstate.edu) or Becky Northcut, Compliance Specialist (512-245-2102).
 You will be given a copy of this form to keep.

 Consent to participate in this study